-Health and safety isn’t an afterthought for travelers anymore.
-It’s the first thing they consider before they plan a trip.
-It’s often the only thing they worry about in the hours before their departure.
-Health and safety is everything in a post-COVID world.
+Health and safety aren’t an afterthought for travelers anymore.
+They’re the first thing people consider before they plan a trip.
+It’s often the only thing they worry about.

 Should I stay or should I go?

-- If large numbers of other tourists are traveling there, and there are no government warnings about safety conditions or health problems, such as an outbreak.
+- Large numbers of other tourists are traveling there, and there are no government warnings about safety conditions or health problems, such as an outbreak.

 - You’re returning to a place that is well known to you, meeting with people you know, and following a familiar itinerary.
 You also know how to stay away from circumstances that may have a harmful effect on your health.

 - You’re going to be under the care and supervision of an experienced tour operator who can keep you out of harm’s way.